atalayozmen/iot-room-monitoring/README.md

 - **Predictive Modeling with Facebook Prophet:** We train a predictive model on historical occupancy data to forecast future room usage.

 - **Google Cloud VM for Prediction Execution:** A virtual machine on Google Cloud is configured with a Cronjob to periodically run the trained model, generate predictions, and send results back to the IoT platform for visualization.

+## Project Reports
+For a more detailed look at our work, check out our reports in project_reports folder.